 Externs are REQUIRED to be on site on Tuesdays as most didactics are conducted on this day.
-Didactic training includes a CBT seminar and an ACT seminar.
+In addition to supervision, one hour per week with Dr. Chasson and any others in the clinic will be devoted to OCRD-specific didactics.
+Other required didactic training includes a CBT seminar and an ACT seminar.
 Externs may access other didactic experiences depending on which day they are on site.
 These offerings include Psychiatry Grand Rounds, Health Psychology, Morbidity and Mortality Case Conference, and Consultation-Liaison Case Conference.